kidlat2024/kidlatnews/content/news/2026/Smashing All Targets, Philippines Achieves Unprecedented Human Export Yield in 2025.md

 - Jainal Rasul Jr.
 kudlit: ‘single’ “double”
 ---
-(Mandaluyong, Metro Manila) -- Declaring 2025 “a banner year for outbound citizens,” the Philippine government announced Thursday it has dramatically exceeded even its most bullish people-export projections, shipping a staggering 131,250 metric tons of Filipinos abroad, despite minor bottlenecks such as airport capacity, parental tears, and LinkedIn congestion.
+MANDALUYONG, Metro Manila -- Declaring 2025 “a banner year for outbound citizens,” the Philippine government announced Thursday it has dramatically exceeded even its most bullish people-export projections, shipping a staggering 131,250 metric tons of Filipinos abroad, despite minor bottlenecks such as airport capacity, parental tears, and LinkedIn congestion.

 <!--more-->